unionai-oss/pandera/docs/source/mypy_integration.rst

-An important caveat to static type-linting with pandera dataframe types is that, since pandas dataframes are mutable objects, there's no way for ``mypy`` to know whether a mutated instance of a :py:class:`~pandera.core.pandas.model.DataFrameModel`-typed dataframe has the correct contents.
+An important caveat to static type-linting with pandera dataframe types is that, since pandas dataframes are mutable objects, there's no way for ``mypy`` to know whether a mutated instance of a :py:class:`~pandera.api.pandas.model.DataFrameModel`-typed dataframe has the correct contents.
 Fortunately, we can simply rely on the :py:func:`~pandera.check_types` decorator to verify that the output dataframe is valid.